Maryland Patient Safety Center

 Many healthcare professionals, particularly quality and safety leaders, use a variety of patient safety tools and techniques daily to ensure the delivery of highly-reliable care; but these tools also offer implementable, effective, and practical applications for front-line healthcare workers to improve patient safety systems and processes.

-Patient Safety Tools webinars are held from 12:00 – 2:00 pm EST.
+Patient Safety Tools courses are held virtually from 12:00 – 2:00 pm EST and are FREE to MPSC Members.
+Registration fee for Non-members is $79.

 Violence in emergency departments has reached epidemic levels and emergency department staff are particularly vulnerable.
 The American College of Emergency Physicians (ACEP) believes that optimal patient care can be achieved only when patients, healthcare workers and all other persons in the ED are protected against violent acts occurring within the department.
 As such, ACEP advocates for increased awareness of violence against healthcare workers in the ED and for increased safety measures in all EDs.
 This one-hour webinar will focus on the recognition, management, and mitigation of workplace violence.
 Participants will learn special security needs based on identified risks for the ED, including trauma-level designation, volume, types of patients treated, incident activity and community demographics.

 Failure Modes and Effects Analysis (FMEA) is a prospective, team based, structured process used to identify system failures of high risk processes before they occur.
 The ED’s processes should be analyzed for its inherent risks using FMEA.
-This two-hour webinar will provide tools to apply FMEA principles to ED Safety, identify possible breakdowns, their causes, and effects in the ED, thus improving patient safety and outcomes.
+This two-hour virtual course will provide tools to apply FMEA principles to ED Safety, identify possible breakdowns, their causes, and effects in the ED, thus improving patient safety and outcomes.

 Designed to support both medication safety staff and emergency department personnel, this one-hour webinar will discuss medication errors in the ED that occur during the ordering/prescribing and administration stages of the medication-use process in the ED, the most common medication errors, and the medications most frequently involved in the ED.
 In addition, the webinar will review high-impact, achievable recommendations to improve safe medication delivery in the ED environment.